himotoyoshi/carray/docs/topics/CATime.md

 m = CArray.time(%w[2024-01-01 2024-03-01], unit: :M)   # ticks 648, 650

 m.mean                                 # => 2024-02      (648 + 650) / 2 = 649
-CArray.time(m.to_time, unit: :D).mean  # => 2024-01-31   the day-space answer
+m.to_unit(:D).mean                     # => 2024-01-31   the day-space answer
 ```

 The two answers differ because months have different lengths; neither is
-more correct than the other, so the array's own unit decides. `to_unit`
+more correct than the other, so the array's own unit decides.
+Declaring the
-cannot make the move here (a calendar tick is not a whole number of days),
-so the day-space route rebuilds the array on the `:D` grid.
+day grid with `to_unit` (§3.2) is how a caller asks for the other one.

 ### CATimedelta